-http://thestudentlawyer.com/2014/01/02/liability-for-omissions/
+http://thestudentlawyer.com/2014/01/02/liability-for-

+omissions/

-Area of Omissions Explanation (what does this duty Case examples - Give brief facts of the case Area of Offissions Case examples - Give bile facts of the case mean?) examples using google.
-Contractual Duty R v Adomako (1994) Public Duties Dytham (1979) Acceptance of Care Stone and Dobinson (1977) Duty Via Relationship Gibbins and Proctor (1918) Creation of a danger Miller (1983) Omission under Road Traffic Act (1988) - Give examples of when Statute (Parliament) you will be Liable by Omission under this Act: Good Samaritan rule What is this? - We don't have this in the UK so you can technically walk past someone in danger and not be liable by omission e.g. child drowning in a lake.
-Doctors terminating Doctors can terminate care and not E.g. Switching off a life support care be liable by omission as long as it is in the best interests of the patient. in the best interests of the patient.
-Bland (1993)
+Area of Omissions Explanation (what does this duty Case examples - Give brief facts of the case

+mean?) examples using google.

+Contractual Duty R v Adomako (1994)

+Public Duties Dytham (1979)

+Acceptance of Care Stone and Dobinson (1977)

+Duty Via Relationship Gibbins and Proctor (1918) Creation of a danger Miller (1983) Omission under Statute (Parliament) Road Traffic Act (1988) - Give examples of when you will be Liable by Omission under this Act: Good Samaritan rule What is this? - We don't have this in the UK so you can technically walk past someone in danger and not be liable by omission e.g. child drowning in a lake.
+Doctors terminating care Doctors can terminate care and not be liable by omission as long as it is in the best interests of the patient.

-Task 3 - Application of Omissions to scenarios
+Task 4 - Application of Omissions